-As seen in the image above, greenhouses located in Britanny (West of France) have sparked new debates amongst the various stakeholders as neighbours complain about the lighting it has at night, environmental activists point out the lighting pollution and the large environmental impact it has as it furthers the carbon footprint of the produce harvested and others point out the impact it has on wild-life.
+As seen in the image above, greenhouses located in Britanny (West of France) have sparked new debates amongst the various stakeholders as neighbors complain about the lighting it has at night, and environmental activists point out the lighting pollution and the large environmental impact it has as it furthers the carbon footprint of the produce harvested and others point out the impact it has on wild-life.

 For the past decade, as a move from producers to meet increasing demand, many have invested in such technology to improve the production capacity.
 In France, this has allowed Brittany to become the leading region for Tomato production.
 It produces roughly 30% of the country’s annual output (150.000 tonnes per year are produced).

 According to a report from “Le Télégramme”, tomatoes meet an important demand as each year, around 14Kg of tomatoes are consumed by the population and this has been growing year on year, forcing producers, coops’ to rely on other technologies to meet such demand whilst taking into account the current restrictions they have relating to a lack of labour, an ageing population, decreasing arable lands…

 What’s more estimations from the French Ecological Transition Agency, estimate that importing from Spain would have a much less important carbon footprint than producing tomatoes on off-seasons as the greenhouses rely on heating to produce tomatoes.